TheWidlarzGroup/react-native-video/README.md

 <Video source={{uri: "background"}}   // Can be a URL or a local file.
        poster="https://baconmockup.com/300/200/" // uri to an image to display until the video plays posterResizeMode="contain"              // Poster resize mode.
-One of contain (default), cover, stretch, center, repeat ref={(ref) => {
+One of contain (default), cover, stretch, center, repeat posterStyles={{resizeMode: 'cover'}} // StyleSheet for Poster images allows you to control the style of the poster (note: you will have to set your own resizeMode as the posterResizeMode prop is ignored when custom poster styles exist) ref={(ref) => {
          this.player = ref
        }}                                      // Store reference